Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 Joint
     ├── name (string)
     ├── index (int)
+    ├── motionIndex (int)
     ├── offset (float[])
     ├── channels (string[])
     ├── children (Joint[])
     └── parent (Joint)
 ```

+**Note:** motionIndex refers to the position where the joint values start in the motion part of the BVH file.
+For more information refer to the [jointIndexes dictionary](#get-joint-indexes-as-dict) list in the Skeleton object.

 #### Functions
 ##### *getChannelCount()*